Biomarker for Systemic Chronic Inflammation

 Your results include two key values:

-suPARbio Age Index: A Biological Age higher than your Chronological Age may indicate accelerated biological aging, associated with elevated systemic chronic inflammation.
+suPARbio Age Index: A calculated indicator that compares your estimated biological age with your chronological age.
+A biological age higher than your chronological age may suggest increased biological aging, which has been associated with elevated levels of systemic chronic inflammation.

 Understanding Inflammaging